Having a good night in the mountains is paramount: so you can recover from the efforts of the day and be in shape for the day ahead of you.

-Long reserved to traditional camping, these pads are currently being established on the outdoor gear market thanks in particular to light to ultra-lightweight products (less than 400 grams).
+Long reserved for traditional camping, these pads are currently being established on the outdoor gear market thanks in particular to light to ultra-lightweight products (less than 400 grams).

 Some models also go further in the insulation with synthetic micro-fibers or even down linings.

 “The very best: very compact, highly insulating and comfortable.
-But attention to price!”
+But pay attention to price!”

-These sleeping pads are in general quite thick, between 2 in to 4 in (5 to 10 cm) and offer excellent comfort (in particular the “lying on the side” position).
+These sleeping pads are generally quite thick, between 2 in and 4 in (5 to 10 cm), and offer excellent comfort (in particular the “lying on the side” position).

-Speaking of weight, the lightweight the pad is, the more expensive.
-Weights vary between0.88 lbs to more than 2.20 lbs (400g to 1 kg).
+Speaking of weight, the more lightweight the pad is, the more expensive.
+Weights vary between 0.88 lbs to more than 2.20 lbs (400g to 1 kg).

-The main disadvantage of these mattresses, their fragility.
+The main disadvantage of these mattresses is their fragility.
 A simple thorn can make your inflatable pad unusable.

 - Very comfortable

-- Very little bulky (slips easily in the backpack)
+- Very little bulk (slips easily in the backpack)